Jack-Works/async-call-rpc/docs/async-call-rpc.serialization.md

 ## Serialization interface

-Serialization and deserialization of the JSON RPC payload
+Serialize and deserialize of the JSON RPC payload

 <b>Signature:</b>